 Is Celotex suitable for inverted roofs?

-Celotex is not suitable for use in inverted roofs (protected membranes) as it must remain dry at all times.
+No. Celotex is not suitable for use in inverted roofs (protected membranes) as it must remain dry at all times.

 Refer to our Applications page for more information on roofing.

-Is Celotex suitable to use underneath tiles?
+Is Celotex suitable to use underneath floor tiles?

-Celotex is not suitable directly below floor tiles.
+No. Celotex is not suitable directly below floor tiles.
 A screed is required to spread the load and prevent movement between the tiles.

 What are the Target U-Values for England, Wales and Scotland?

-For special requests, contact the Celotex Technical Centre
+Contact the Celotex Technical Centre

 What can I do if I have excessive glazing?